Federation-specific GraphQL directives

 type Position @shareable {x: Int!y: Int!z: Int! @inaccessible}

-field or type is not omitted from the supergraph schema, so the gateway still knows it exists (but clients can't include it in operations).
+An @inaccessible field or type is not omitted from the supergraph schema, so the gateway still knows it exists (but clients can't include it in operations).

-, all fields that return that type must also be marked @inaccessible
+If a type is marked @inaccessible, all fields that return that type must also be marked @inaccessible.
+Otherwise, a composition error occurs.

-directive is helpful for adding a new field to a shared value type.
+The @inaccessible directive is helpful for adding a new field to a shared value type.
 Often when you add a value type field in one subgraph, composition fails because that field isn't resolvable in other subgraphs.
 This directive enables you to preserve composition while adding the field to your remaining subgraphs.
-When the rollout is complete, you can remove the @inaccessible
+When the rollout is complete, you can remove the @inaccessible directive and begin using the field.

 @override